lapinek/java-rcs-developer/README.developing-scripted-connectors.Part 1.md

 [rcs] TEST
 ```

+> Much of the commonly used Java functionality is [imported in Groovy by default](https://groovy-lang.org/structure.html#_default_imports), including the `java.lang.*` package where `println` comes from.
+Hence, you don't need to use the full `System.out.println` statement.

-To outline string values in the printed out content of an object, you can use [inspect()](https://docs.groovy-lang.org/latest/html/groovy-jdk/java/lang/Object.html#inspect()) method in Groovy.
+To outline string values in the printed out content of an object, you can use the [inspect()](https://docs.groovy-lang.org/latest/html/groovy-jdk/java/lang/Object.html#inspect()) method in Groovy.

 For example: